-Jorge Menna Barreto (Brazil)
+Jorge Menna Barreto (Brazil/US)

 Throughout his practice as an artist and researcher, Barreto has let specific sites determine what he will build and, more recently, what he will eat.
 Interested in agroforestry, land art, site-specificity, plant-based food and multispecies assemblages, he considers our digestive system as a sculptural tool that has the ability to shape and regenerate the environment.
 His award-winning, long-term project Restauro: environmental sculpture was first presented at the 32nd Bienal of São Paulo in 2016 and travelled to the Serpentine Galleries in London, in 2017.
 In residency at the Jan van Eyck he worked collaboratively with Joélson Buggilla at the Food Lab, the Lab for Nature Research and the Printing & Publishing Lab, attempting to create an ecosystem that short circuits the surface of the page, the surface of the earth and the food on our plates.

-Marnie Badham (Melbourne)
+Marnie Badham (Australia)

 With a twenty-five-year history of art and social justice practice Australia and Canada, Marnie’s research sits at the intersection of socially engaged arts practice, community-based research methodologies and the politics of cultural measurement.
 Marnie is currently focused on a series of creative cartographies registering emotion in public space; expanded curation projects on the aesthetics and politics of food; and a new book project The Social Life of Artist Residencies: connecting with people and place not your own.

-Leone Contini (Florence)
+Leone Contini (Italy)

-Amanda Couch (Surrey)
+Amanda Couch (UK)

 Amanda Couch is an artist, researcher.
 Cutting across media, her art practice and research straddles the domains of performance, the live and recorded image, print and the book, sculpture, food, participation, and writing.
 Recent solo show: Extispicy in the Everyday(2018), Ivy Arts Centre, University of Surrey, Guildford.
 Performances include: Books as Bodies, Wellcome Library, London (2019); Our Palace of Intestines, University of Surrey (2018); A Woman Holding a Liver, ‘Acts Re-Acts Performance Lab’, Wimbledon Space (2017) and at Oxford Symposium on Food and Cookery (2016), winning Best First-Time Presenter.

-Keg de Souza (Sydney)
+Keg de Souza (Australia)

-Marta Fernández Calvo (Madrid)
+Marta Fernández Calvo (Spain)

-Shalini Krishan and Anumitra Ghosh Dastidar (Goa)
+Shalini Krishan and Anumitra Ghosh Dastidar (India)

-Shalini and Anumitra are part of a team that run EDIBLE ARCHIVES a project that researches indigenous Indian ingredients, working directly with small farmers, to showcase these ingredients and the cultures around them at its eponymous restaurant and kitchen garden.
-Since each person has an edible archive of their own, consisting of all the foods they’ve ever eaten, Edible Archives aims to create entries into the collective sensory catalogue that belongs to all the people involved in growing, sourcing, creating or eating a meal, via the use of indigenous ingredients.
+Shalini and Anumitra are part of a team that run EDIBLE ARCHIVES a project sited in Goa that researches indigenous Indian ingredients, working directly with small farmers, to showcase these ingredients and the cultures around them at its eponymous restaurant and kitchen garden.
+They write that “Since each person has an edible archive of their own, consisting of all the foods they’ve ever eaten, Edible Archives aims to create entries into the collective sensory catalogue that belongs to all the people involved in growing, sourcing, creating or eating a meal, via the use of indigenous ingredients.”

-Alana Hunt (Miriwoong Country)
+Alana Hunt (Australia)